 Memorial Scholarship for Illustrators (formerly known as The Ann Barrow Scholarship) – Deadline TBD.
 Canceled for 2020.
 Submissions will be disregarded.

-NESCBWI will award a scholarship to the 2020 New England conference in memory of Ann Barrow, a dedicated SCBWI member & teacher, who illustrated over 20 children’s books including Big Blue, published by Charlesbridge in 2004, Butterflies in My Garden, published by Mondo in 2003 and Growing up Abenaki, written by Joseph Bruchac, published by Rigby in 2003.
-Her career began in 1977 and included book jackets, children’s magazines, greeting cards, giftware and portraiture.
+NESCBWI will award a scholarship to the 2021 New England conference in memory of illustrators in New England who passed in the previous year.
+This was formerly known as the Ann Barrow Scholarship.
+Ann was a dedicated SCBWI member & teacher, who illustrated over 20 children’s books including Big Blue, published by Charlesbridge in 2004, Butterflies in My Garden, published by Mondo in 2003, and Growing up Abenaki, written by Joseph Bruchac, published by Rigby in 2003.
+Her career began in 1977 and included book jackets, children’s magazines, greeting cards, giftware, and portraiture.
 She was killed in 2006 in a tragic car accident.
-Read more . . .
+Read more…

-We are excited to announce the 2019 Ruth Landers Glass Scholarship for NESCBWI writers.
+NESCBWI will award two (2) scholarships to the 2021 New England conference for writers: One for picture book/poetry in memory of picture book and poetry writers in New England who passed in the previous year, and one for novel writers in memory of novelists in New England who passed in the previous year.
+This was formerly known as the Ruth Landers Glass Scholarship for NESCBWI writers.
 Ruth Landers Glass was an active member in NESCBWI who nurtured aspiring writers.
-She was an artist, writer and founding member of two Newton, Massachusetts, critique groups that helped many writers move toward publication.
-The scholarship provides writers with an opportunity to attend the NESCBWI conference for one full day.
-Read more . . .
+She was an artist, writer, and founding member of two Newton, Massachusetts, critique groups that helped many writers move toward publication.
+The scholarship provides writers with an opportunity to attend next year’s NESCBWI conference for one full day.
+Read more…

-The Marguerite W. Davol Picture Book Critique Scholarship (Writers) – Deadline December 10, 2018
+The Marguerite W. Davol Picture Book Critique Scholarship (Writers) – Deadline December 10, 2019

 New England SCBWI on Facebook